godalming123/server-docker-files/readme.md

 ## 11. Update your docker compose containers

-To update every docker container, run the `update.sh` script.
+To update every docker container, run the `update.sh` script from the `server-docker-files` folder.

 <details>
-<summary>How to update individual docker containers individually</summary>
+<summary>How to update docker containers individually</summary>

 Run the following commands from the folders with the docker compose file in: